Best Indian Poker Sites – Online Guide

-One of the main differences between live poker and online poker are the lack of physical reads in the latter.
+One of the main differences between live poker and online poker is the lack of physical reads in the latter.
 While playing live poker, you have the opportunity to read the body language of your opponents, which can be a great asset for those paying attention.

 Rake is the scaled commission fee taken by the operator of the poker room.
 Generally, the fee is between 2,5 – 10% of the pot in each poker hand.